andymckay/sidebar-tabs/README.md

 * pinning drag and drop
 * tab errors
 * contextualIdentities
+* creating tabs in a new identity
+* moving tabs to new window

 To do:

-* moving tabs to new window
-* creating tabs in a new identity
+* bugs?